Instance Generation for Patient-to-room Assignment and Admission Scheduling Based on Real Hospital Data: Feasibility problem

-In this part, we discuss further polynomial cases for the feasibility problem.
-We first derive a feasibility criteria for instances with room sizes in $\{1, \dots, n \}$ and $\{2^0, \dots, 2^n\}$.
-This result generalizes our insights from related problems since $1, \dots, n $ forms an arithmetic sequence and $2^0, \dots, 2^n$ a superincreasing sequence.
-However, now only the occurring room sizes must be either an arithmetic or a superincreasing sequence and there can be multiple rooms of the same size.
-Afterwards, we generalize the result further by multiplying the room sizes $\{1, \dots, n \}$ and $\{2^0, \dots, 2^n\}$ with a scalar $a \in \N$.
+Next, we discuss two new polynomial cases for the feasibility problem.
+We first derive a feasibility criteria for instances with room sizes in $\{1, \dots, n \}$ and $\{b^0, \dots, b^n\}$ with $b \in \N_{\geq 2}$.
+This result is a special case of our insights from related problems since $1, \dots, n $ is an arithmetic sequence and $b^0, \dots, b^n$ a superincreasing sequence.
+However, this extension allows multiple rooms of the same size.
+Afterwards, we generalize the result by multiplying the room sizes $\{1, \dots, n \}$ and $\{b^0, \dots, b^n\}$ with a scalar $a \in \N$.